-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular the checks carried out in the current period included key financial controls at Harleston Primary School and Archbishop Sancroft High School.
+The work plan for the Internal Auditor is driven and agreed by the Finance, Audit and Resources Committee and is informed by risk.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and other systems.
+In particular, the checks carried out in the current period included: